barumau/PanGlobish/English/302_Dunish_vs_English.md

-# Dunish vs English
+# Panglobish vs English

-In this page Dunish is compared to English.
+In this page Panglobish is compared to English.
-The goal is to show why Dunish would be a better global second language for people who don't have a common language.
+The goal is to show why Panglobish would be a better global second language for people who don't have a common language.
 We don't have anything against English as such, but we criticize its role as a global language.